MillsProvosty/Reunion_python/README.md

 This is a small application to split expenses after a group of friends get together for a reunion.
 This will track how much each person spent on a particular activity, how much each person owed, and ultimately print out a summary of how much each person owes or is owed.
-I will use tests in unittest to drive development.
+It uses tests in unittest to drive development.

 ### Iteration 2: Activity Calculations and creating Reunions

-Use TDD to update the Activity class so that it responds to the following interaction pattern.

 For the `split` method, it is assumed that the cost is evenly distributed amongst participants.
 It should be the total cost divided by the number of participants.

 For the `owed` method, the amount each person owes is the difference between what they paid and the `split`.
 If a participant paid less than their fair share they owe a positive amount.
 If a participant paid more than their fair share they owe a negative amount (meaning they are owed money).

 ```ruby
 pry(main)> require './lib/activity'